 Argentine Republic has not adopted yet any national mechanism on space debris mitigation.
 Low profile discussions are in progress with a view to develop national space-related legislation in the near future.

-Description:

-None.

-Applicability:

-None.

-Relation to international mechanisms:

-As a member State of the Committee on the Peaceful Uses of Outer Space, the Argentine Republic fully adheres to the Space Debris Mitigation Guidelines of the Committee Furthermore it supports IADC Space Debris Mitigation Guidelines.
+As a member State of the Committee on the Peaceful Uses of Outer Space, the Argentine Republic fully adheres to the Space Debris Mitigation Guidelines of the Committee.
+Furthermore it supports IADC Space Debris Mitigation Guidelines.

-Link to other national mechanisms:

-None.

-References:

-None.